AdoryVo/lists/dailies.md

 - [Hertl](https://www.hertl.app) - Guess the NHL player based on clues
 - [Talldle](https://www.talldle.com) - Sort your favorite celebrities by height every day

+## 🧩 Puzzle
+- [Clues By Sam](https://cluesbysam.com) - Use clues to solve a logic puzzle grid
+- [Daily chess puzzle](https://www.chess.com/daily-chess-puzzle) by Chess.com - Find the best moves in a daily chess position
+	- (♾️) Playable up to a week in the past (unlimited with subscription)
+- [Murdle](https://murdle.com) - Solve mystery logic puzzles

 ## 🏠 Real Estate
 - [Housle](https://housle.house) - Guess the asking price of a house based on pictures and clues
 - [Listed](https://listed.fun) - Guess the sale price of a property based on pictures and clues